 - No interest if balance is paid in full in 6 months

 Now that you have a feel for both the Home Depot Project Loan and the Lowe’s Consumer Credit Card, you need to figure out which one – if either – is right for you.
 Both of them could potentially finance your next home improvement project, but there are individual perks to consider for each.
 First and foremost, you have to think about which one you could use in your area.
 If you only have a Lowe’s in you city, it would not make any sense to apply for a Home Depot loan and vice versa.
 If you have both stores in your town, you may be wondering which one offers the best prices, materials, advice, service, and support.
 This will vary by location.

 Looking beyond your opinion, you may find the Home Depot Project Loan to be a little more affordable than the Lowe’s Consumer Credit Card.
-Home Depot carries a 13.99% APR, while Lowe’s carries a 24.99% APR.
-With this in mind, the special interest rate Lowe’s offers for large purchases is only 5.99% for 84 months.
-If you plan on spending more than $3,500 at one time, this may save you money.
+Home Depot carries a 7.99% APR, while Lowe’s carries a 24.99% APR.
+With this in mind, the special Lowe’s offers for 6 months special financing for purchases over $299, or 5% off every day purchases, could possibly save you money in the long run.

 Lowe’s does not explicitly state its maximum line of credit in its consumer credit details, so it is hard to say which option may lead to more money for you.
 A lot of this will depend on your credit history and income.
 The only way to know for sure about your available credit is to apply for each and see what results you get.

-Neither Lowe’s nor Home Depot require annual fees and both of them have special 6 month offers to save money on interest.
+Neither Lowe’s nor Home Depot require annual fees and both of them have special 6 month offers to save money.
 They can only be used in their designated stores and you have to go to the store to apply.
 Ultimately, it’s up to you to decide which one you want to work with, just make sure you weigh all the considerations before making a decision.